QinghangPeng/Spring-Springmvc-Mybatis/README.md

 # Spring-Springmvc-Mybatis
-This is a SSM demo for learning
+This is a demo for SSM frame